DataLabTechTV/datalab/README.md

 ### scripts/

-Individual Bash or Python scripts for generic tasks, including catalog backup or restore.
+Individual Bash or Python scripts for generic tasks (e.g., launching KùzuDB Explorer).

 ### local/

 Untracked directory where all your local files will live.
-This includes the DuckLake catalog, which you can load from a backup, or create from scratch.
+This includes the engine database (DuckDB) and the DuckLake catalogs (e.g., `stage.sqlite`, `marts/graphs.sqlite`), which you can restore from a [backup](#backup-and-restore), or create from scratch.
+KùzuDB databases will also live here, under `graphs/`, as well as the `init.sql` script for CLI access to the lakehouse.

 ## 🗃️ Storage Layout